Best Sun Shirts for Running of 2025

 Breathability and Moisture-Wicking

 As with any piece of gear, if you’re not going to use it, it’s useless — and sun shirts are no exception.
 If you choose a shirt that’s too hot or not breathable enough, you won’t want to wear it in the sun.
-For this reason, we’ve included the Outdoor Research Echo Hoodie as a very lightweight option, even though it has the lowest UPF rating of the bunch.
+The Outdoor Research Echo Hoodie is an incredibly lightweight option, even though it has the lowest UPF rating of the bunch.
 It’s still much better than not wearing anything at all.

 Coverage

 Most sun shirts have longer sleeves, allowing you to pull them over the tops of your hands to protect them from the sun.
 Conveniently placed thumbholes can keep the sleeves down without causing discomfort.
-The Janji Sunchaser 50 Hooded Long Sleeve had the best placement of thumb holes and longer sleeves that didn’t compromise our range of motion, even when using the thumb holes.
+The Janji Sunchaser 50 Hooded Long Sleeve had good placement of thumb holes and longer sleeves that didn’t compromise our range of motion.

 Fit